mesur-io/post-quantum-signatures/draft-ietf-cose-post-quantum-signatures.md

 fields are included in the hash input in lexicographic order:
 "kty", "alg", and "x".

+When using a JWK for this algorithm, the following checks are made:

+- The "kty" field MUST be present, and it MUST be "HASH" for JOSE.

+- The "alg" field MUST be present, and it MUST represent the algorith and parameter set.

+- If the "key_ops" field is present, it MUST include "sign" when creating a HASH signature.

+- If the "key_ops" field is present, it MUST include "verify" when verifying a HASH signature.

+- If the JWK "use" field is present, its value MUST be "sig".

 ### SPHINCS-PLUS Algorithms

 In order to reduce the complexity of the key representation and signature representations we register a unique algorithm name per pset.